openmultiplayer/web/docs/tutorials/AdvancedStructures.md

 }
 ```

-This basic example assumes an array slot is empty if it's value is 0.
+This basic example assumes an array slot is empty if its value is 0.
 The loop
 loops through all values in the array (could also be done with a constant) as
 long as the values are not 0.
 When it reaches one which is 0 the while condition
-will fail and the lopo end without using a break as is common practice but
+will fail and the loop ends without using a break as is common practice but
 discouraged in situations like this.
 This function also returns -1 if a free
 slot is not found, which would need to be checked at the other end.
 More
 commonly you would use the found id straight away: